mathildefaanes/us_brain_tumor_segmentation/README.md

 https://github.com/mathildefaanes/nnUNet/blob/master/documentation/installation_instructions.md

 ### Add custom trainer
-When the nnUNetv2-repository is cloned, a custom trainer has to be added in order for the inference to work.
+When the nnUNetv2-repository is cloned, a custom trainer has to be added to run inference with the models.
+This custom trainer was used for training of the models and is identical to the nnUNetTrainerDA5-trainer, but it has early stopping.
 Download the nnUNetTrainerWithESandDA5.py-file and place it here:

 /PATH_TO_/nnUNet/nnunetv2/training/nnUNetTrainer/nnUNetTrainerWithESandDA5.py